 Be The Entrepreneur Bootcamp™ participants will discover entrepreneurial mindsets, turn ideas into opportunities, and build business models aimed at launch.
-Join us to learn from industry experts, entrepreneurs, research scientists, academics, business mentors, and coaches at the Palouse Knowledge Corridor’s Be the Entrepreneur Bootcamp, June 12-16 2016 in Moscow, Idaho, and Pullman, Washington, and on the campuses of the University of Idaho and Washington State University.
+Join us to learn from industry experts, entrepreneurs, research scientists, academics, business mentors, and coaches at the Palouse Knowledge Corridor’s Be the Entrepreneur Bootcamp in Moscow, Idaho, and Pullman, Washington, and on the campuses of the University of Idaho and Washington State University.
 Contact us for more information.

 Francis Benjamin, Be the Entrepreneur Bootcamp™ Co-chair

 Francis is the Washington State University representative, past co-chair of the Palouse Knowledge Corridor, and current co-chair of the Be The Entrepreneur Bootcamp™.
 He came to the region in 1979 to attend the University of Idaho and now engages his engineering, psychology, theology, and political science degrees to design psychological research experiments which answer relevant complex questions.
 His Political Interaction research lab works to discovery ways to improve the current political process.
 Francis has served on Pullman’s City Council since 2003 where he specializes in Economic Development.
 He is the past president of the Southeast Washington Economic Development Association and current president of the Association of Washington Cities.